 In January 2008, an arrangement with First Data Corporation was finalised.
-This arrangement involved the disposal of the Group's merchant acquiring businesses which comprised property, plant and equipment amounting to \notin 3 million and merchant contracts which are intangible assets and had not been recorded in the books due to IFRS transitional rules.
+This arrangement involved the disposal of the Group's merchant acquiring businesses which comprised property, plant and equipment amounting to \leqslant 3 million and merchant contracts which are intangible assets and had not been recorded in the books due to IFRS transitional rules.
 These assets were acquired by a group operating under the name AIB Merchant Services in which AIB Group holds a 49.9% share with First Data Corporation holding 50.1%.
-The transaction gave rise to a profit on disposal of \notin 106 million before tax (tax charge: Nil).
+The transaction gave rise to a profit on disposal of \leqslant 106 million before tax (tax charge: Nil).

-AIB is accounting for its interest in AIB Merchant Services as an associate and recognised € 8 million profit after tax in the income statement in the period.
+AIB is accounting for its interest in AIB Merchant Services as an associate and recognised ≤ 8 million profit after tax in the income statement in the period.

-The profit on disposal of businesses in 2007 includes the final accrual of \in 2m (tax charge \in 0.6m) arising from the sale of the Govett business in 2003.
+The profit on disposal of businesses in 2007 includes the final accrual of $\leq 2m$ (tax charge $\leq 0.6m$) arising from the sale of the Govett business in 2003.